Lotus Elise: Elise R & Elise SC

 Two versions of the 2011 model year, similar to the US Elise, were also offered in the rest of world.
 Both powered by the 2ZZ-GE engine.
-The Elise R had the 189hp naturally aspirated unit and the Elise SC was fitted with a supercharged 2ZZ, producing 218hp.
+The Elise R had the 189 hp naturally aspirated unit and the Elise SC was fitted with a supercharged 2ZZ, producing 218 hp.

 Elise S

 For the 2012 model year the naturally aspirated 2ZZ engine was dropped and the supercharged 2ZZ version was replaced by the supercharged 2ZR-FE Elise S. This model remained in production until being replaced in 2015 by the Elise 220 and derivatives.

 Elise Cup 220

 At the 2015 Geneva Motor Show, Lotus revealed a high performance version of the Elise called the Cup 220.
 The Cup 220 is a more track-focused and hardcore version of the standard Elise.
 It has the following specifications according to a 2015 Top Gear road test: